Complete First Aid Kit Checklist for the Workplace

 • Parks

-If your facility is required to have an AED, make sure you have an FDA-approved, up-to-date defibrillator located in a visible, known, accessible place, along with an appropriate AED program that meets your state’s training, oversight, and signage requirements.
+If your facility is required to have an AED, make sure you have an FDA-approved, up-to-date defibrillator located in a visible, known, accessible place, along with an appropriate AED management program that meets your state’s training, oversight, and signage requirements.

 Employer Responsibilities with Regards to First Aid